QuayeDNA/ExamScriptTracking/USER_MANUAL.md

 1. Open your mobile browser (Safari, Chrome, etc.)
 2. Navigate to the dashboard URL (e.g., `https://examtrack.yourdomain.com`)
-3. Enter your email and temporary password
+3. Enter your **email address or phone number** and temporary password
 4. Tap **Login**
 5. Complete the password change process
 6. **Optional:** Add to home screen for app-like experience